dyakonoff/cuba-validation/README.md

 [OrderEntityListener.java](orderman/modules/core/src/com/haulmont/dyakonoff/orderman/service/OrderEntityListener.java)

-Here [`UniqueNumbersAPI`](https://doc.cuba-platform.com/manual-6.9/uniqueNumbers.html) is used to generate sequential integer numbers for every day.
+The [`UniqueNumbersAPI`](https://doc.cuba-platform.com/manual-6.9/uniqueNumbers.html) is used to generate sequential integer numbers for every day.

 [Top](#content)

 ### Transactional Context example

-Transaction listener validation's idea is quite simple: check all changes in orders and order items that are going to be committed, calculate the products' quantities difference and compare these values with what does database has in `ORDERMAN_STOCK` table.
+This example uses transaction listener's validation.
+The idea is quite simple: check all changes in `Order` and `OrderItem` objects that are going to be committed, calculate the products' quantities difference and compare these values with what database has in the `ORDERMAN_STOCK` table.

-However, this leads to the pretty complex and computationally heavy business logic, which includes a SELECT query to the database and may even attach new Stock objects to the transaction. (see [TransactionListener.java](orderman/modules/core/src/com/haulmont/dyakonoff/orderman/service/TransactionListener.java) for full details)
+However, this leads to a pretty complex and computationally heavy business logic, which includes a `SELECT` query to the database and may attach new `Stock` objects to the transaction.

 ```java
 @Component("orderman_TransactionListener")